About Project Jason

 Words cannot describe what it is like to have a loved one disappear.
 We are not allowed a goodbye or one last hug.
 We receive no phone calls or letters.
 We long to hear Jason’s voice and know that he is doing well, but have only the endless grief of not knowing.
 The seasons come and go, oblivious to our constant pain.
 When icy winter covers the ground with its beautiful, deadly blanket of snow, we can’t help but long to find out if he is safe and warm.
 Yet we are not allowed to know.
 Our faith in God helps us hope that he is safe and well, and lets us know that we will see him again someday.
 We chose to go on with our lives while striving to fulfill God’s plan for our family.

 When we were not able to locate our son, we felt that God was calling us to help other families find missing loved ones and cope with their disappearance.
 Although we will never give up hope that Jason will be found, or come home, we must move forward.
 Along the way, we have performed other tasks to fulfill our mission.
 After doing much research, we discovered that unlike many other states, Nebraska currently had no true clearinghouse to provide information about missing persons.
 Therefore, we presented LB111, Jason’s Law, to the State Judiciary Committee.
 On National Missing Children’s Day, May 25, 2005, Jason’s Law was passed.
 It allows for the creation of a state missing persons clearinghouse to gather and disseminate information about missing persons of all ages.
 Jason’s Law and its benefits began on September 3, 2005.
-Project Jason, founded by Jason’s parents on October 6, 2003, will continue on in its mission to help locate missing people long after the law is enacted.
+Project Jason, founded on October 6, 2003, continues on in its mission to help locate missing people long after the law was enacted.

 Project Jason Mission Statement: